Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Broccoli– this crop can often be hard to get large broccoli heads from.
 Sometimes it helps to grow a hybrid if you’re in a warm climate, use light-weight row covers to block out some light and make sure the soil is rich and the plants are fertilized frequently during the heading period.

 - Cool season crops in hot springs– This isn’t a crop so much as a crop category.
 Asian crops like pac choi, daikon and mustards, as well as radishes, spinach, arugula can all bolt in the spring (try & flower and go to seed) during those hot springs.
-Here are some tips to prevent to help with bolting if it’s a consistent problem in your area.
+Here are some tips to prevent bolting if it’s a consistent problem in your area.

 - Eggplant– Many of the fruiting crops require more time and heat in the garden, as well as balance of the right soil nutrients.
 For whatever reason, eggplant can be harder to grow than peppers and tomatoes.